fmillion-mnsu/cs406-f25/G_ASSIGN1.md

    sudo mn --custom topologies/basic.py --topo basic --switch user --controller remote,ip=127.0.0.1,port=6633
    ```

+   > [!TIP]
+   > The Mininet server will listen for OpenFlow traffic on port `6633`.
+A controller can send commands to this port to direct Mininet what to do with traffic.

 4. **Perform connectivity tests** and observe the controller terminal:
    ```
    mininet> h1 ping -c 3 h2